AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 # Cross-region data sharing

-By default, OSIsoft Cloud Services (OCS) processes operational data from your tenant's namespaces and communities in other geographical regions.
+By default, OSIsoft Cloud Services (OCS) processes operational data from your tenant's namespaces and communities in geographical regions other than your selected default region.
 OCS shares this data for the following purposes:

 - Performance optimization
 - Enabling users to search and access data that may be stored across regions